dbaltor/eks-iac/README.md

 (Adapted from https://www.youtube.com/watch?v=-nUQNFAX5TI)

 This project is going to provision an AWS Managed Prometheus workspace named `prometheus-eks`.
-It's algo going to deploy Grafana in the cluster.
+It's algo going to deploy Grafana to the cluster.

 To access it, type in on a terminal:
 ```